 Another REIT in the space is Target Healthcare, which invests in UK care homes.

 With life expectancies lengthening thanks to higher standards of living and constant advancements in medical technology, the time we spend in our third age is increasing too.

 This means care homes are likely to have residents stay for longer, putting pressure on those already oversubscribed.

 The trend could mean more consistent income streams from residents as well as the opportunity to invest in more care homes as projects pop up to service our older communities.

-The trust currently trades at around a 6% premium but for that investors get a similar yielding dividend of around 5.8%.
+The trust trades at around a 5% premium but for that investors get a current dividend yield of around 5.8%.